bloominstituteoftechnology/ML-Project-Proposal/README.md

 You should spend 1-2 days working on the above, and then you should open a PR to this repository where you fill out the template in the `PROPOSAL.md` file to describe your planned project.
-You will have another ~1.5 weeks to work on this project, so choose a scope that is appropriate.
+You will have 2 weeks to work on this project, so choose a scope that is appropriate.
 Thanks, and good luck!